pyxem/kikuchipy/doc/reference.rst

 .. caution::

-    kikuchipy is in an alpha stage, and there will likely be breaking changes with each release.
+    kikuchipy is in an alpha stage, and there will be breaking changes with each release.

-Signals
+signals
 =======

+.. automodule:: kikuchipy.signals

 EBSD
 ----